TopHillRobotics/quadruped-robot-docs/docs/source/helloworld.rst

 Hello World
 *********************

 The Hello World demo (``demo/demo_hellowold``) is a good exaple to understand the logistic of running with our code.
-Here, we use a unitree A1 quadruped robot to explain the helloworld demo.
+Here, we use a Unitree A1 quadruped robot to explain the helloworld demo.

 Initializzing the ROS node
 =======================

-Since our simulation is developped in ROS, we first need to initialize the ROS node first.
-It initializes the ROS components that our program needs in order to communicate to other programs.
+Since our code is developped in ROS, we need initializing the ROS node first.
+Using ROS components, our program can communicate to other programs.

 .. code-block:: c++